-The Nominating and Corporate Governance Committee consists of Mr. Chute (Chair), Dr. Hanley and Ms. Moloney (who replaced Dr. Cristina Amon in May 2016).
+The Nominating and Corporate Governance Committee consists of Mr. Chute (Chair), Dr. Hanley and Ms. Moloney.
+Each member of the Nominating and Corporate Governance Committee meets the requirements for independence under applicable Nasdaq and SEC rules.
 The Nominating and Corporate Governance Committee's responsibilities include:

-- identifying individuals qualified to become members of the Board of Directors, consistent with criteria approved by the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the committees of the Board of Directors; - designating a Lead Director (if any), subject to the approval of the independent directors; - reviewing each director's continuation on the Board of Directors at least once every three years; - developing and recommending corporate governance guidelines to the Board of Directors; - retaining and terminating any search firm to be used to identify director nominees; - periodically reviewing the Board of Directors' leadership structure to assess whether it is appropriate; - conducting the annual evaluations of the Board of Directors, each of the committees of the Board of Directors and the directors who are up for nomination; and - monitoring communications from shareholders and other interested parties.
+- identifying individuals qualified to become members of the Board of Directors, consistent with criteria approved by the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the committees of the Board of Directors;

+- designating a Lead Director (if any), subject to the approval of the independent directors; - reviewing each director's continuation on the Board of Directors at least once every three years; - developing and recommending corporate governance guidelines to the Board of Directors; - retaining and terminating any search firm to be used to identify director nominees; - · periodically reviewing the Board of Directors' leadership structure to assess whether it is appropriate; - conducting the annual evaluations of the Board of Directors, each of the committees of the Board of Directors and the directors who are up for nomination; and - · monitoring communications from shareholders and other interested parties.

-The Nominating and Corporate Governance Committee held three meetings in 2016.
+The Nominating and Corporate Governance Committee held two meetings in 2017.